jimmac/blog.jimmac.eu/_posts/2024-09-24-wallpapers/2024-09-24-wallpapers.md

 - art
 ---

-With the 47 release out, it's my bi-annual duty to bore you with detail about the wallpapers.
-To many, these are just little trinkets, stickers that go along the product.
-But GNOME wallpapers are the aesthetic pillars of the project and carriers of the visual brand.
-The characteristic blue default with the dark top bar is a key visual anchor.
+With GNOME 47 out, it’s time for my bi-annual wallpaper deep dive.
+For many, these may seem like simple background images, but GNOME wallpapers are the visual anchors of the project, defining its aesthetic and identity.
+The signature blue wallpaper with its dark top bar remains a key part of that.

 ![GNOME 47 Wallpapers](wallpapers-l.webp)

-GNOME 47 doesn't ship with dramatic changes to the default blue wallpaper.
-It has been slightly tweaked, but the main motive, rounded triangles remain.
-The small touch that some may have noticed is that the dark variant mimicks the real world in that the aperture of the camera opens up wider and thus the depth of field is shallower for dark.
+In this release, GNOME 47 doesn’t overhaul the default blue wallpaper.
+It's more of a subtle tweak than a full redesign.
+The familiar rounded triangles remain, but here’s something neat: the dark variant mimics real-world camera behavior.
+When it's darker, the camera’s aperture widens, creating a shallower depth of field.
+A small but nice touch for those who notice these things.

 <video controls nosound autoplay loop class="image full">
 <source src="{{site.url}}{{page.url}}focus.webm" type="video/webm">
 <source src="{{site.url}}{{page.url}}focus.mp4" type="video/mp4">
 </video>

-The supplemental wallpapers is where most of the updates happened this cycle though.
+The real action this cycle, though, is in the supplemental wallpapers.

-There have not been that many removals as the filesize of the JXL wallpapers isn't pushing us too much to remove old cruft, so it's mainly an issue of providing enough variation and not repeat ourselves much visually.
-We want to have a fairly varied selection.
-Notably photographic wallpapers [are still missing](https://gitlab.gnome.org/GNOME/gnome-backgrounds/-/issues/20), hopefully we can address that thorn in the future.
+We haven’t had to remove much this time around, thanks to the JXL format keeping file sizes manageable.
+The focus has been on variety rather than cutting old designs.
+We aim to keep things fresh, though you might notice that photographic wallpapers are still missing (we’ll get to that eventually, [promise](https://gitlab.gnome.org/GNOME/gnome-backgrounds/-/issues/20).

 In terms of fine tuning changes, the classic, `Pixels` has been updated to feature newer apps from [GNOME Circle](https://circle.gnome.org).